This Slow Cooker Red Wine Pot Roast is comfort food at its best, perfect for a chilly winter day.

 I think this Slow Cooker Red Wine Pot Roast will come in handy because it cooks long and slow in the slow cooker and reheats beautifully.
 Any leftovers can also be made into a hearty stew or soup.
 I make this pot roast about once a year, usually when the weather just starts to turn cooler.
 It’s one of those comfort meals that somehow just feels like we’re officially hunkering down for the winter.

 There’s a local farmer that sells pasture-raised meat that I trust and he’s never disappointed me.
 He told me this piece of chuck meat would fall apart when cooked.
 He was right.
+This slow cooker red wine pot roast was nice and tender when it was done.

 I actually ripped the original recipe (which was for short ribs) out of a magazine years ago – it was part of an ad for Forest Glen wine, and was apparently served as part of their 10th Anniversary Wine Tasting Dinner.
 I remember the first time I made the recipe, I used a whole bottle of wine as the recipe stated, which seemed like such an indulgence.
 So, now, I “cheat” and buy boxed wine.
 It’s not really cheating because box wine is actually pretty good these days, but it’s so much cheaper.